|

 We

-children's lives, but the way all the rabbis said, "No!"
+of our children's lives, but the way all the rabbis

 When

-perfect in every way.
-Thank you for making our guests feel
+was perfect in every way.
+Thank you for making our guests

 - Mary |